 When you join the Forest Childcare Association for only £15 we will send you a pack of information including risk assessments and safety considerations associated with outdoor ‘wild’ outings, all the permission forms you need, business materials to help you to promote yourself as a Forest Childcare Provider to parents (including the right to use the logo) and a book of 50 crafts and activities with outdoor themes including treasure hunts for the very young.

-Kids To Go was established by Kay Woods in 2008 and is now run by sisters Jennifer and Amanda.
+Kids To Go was established by Kay Woods in 2008 and is now run by sisters Jennifer.
 Our products include the Ultimate Childminding Checklist, the Learning Journey Plus for planning, observation and assessment and best practice resources promoting diversity and childminding in the great outdoors (Forest Childcare).